alinerivieri/barbershop/README.md

 # Landing page BARBER SHOP

-This project was developed based on Thiago Medeiros' "Fullstack Training" course.
+This project was developed based on Thiago Medeiros (@thiagommedeiros) "Fullstack Training" course.

 In this project I applied HTML and CSS concepts, making some improvements in the original project presented in class.